rubenerd/rubenerd.com/content/post/2015/burning-isos-in-el-capitan.markdown

 ---
 title: "Burning ISOs in El Capitan"
 date: "2015-12-19T09:19:00+10:00"
-summary: "Use the Finder or hdiutils"
+abstract: "Use the Finder or hdiutils"
 ---
 Behind Disk Utility's fresh new veneer in El Cappuccino lies a sinister change: